dazthecorgi/docs/docs/discover/11-security-audits-of-quilibriums-cryptographic-protocols.md

 ## Quilibrium’s Unique Deployment: Timing an Audit

 While the individual libraries boast a solid audit legacy, their integration into Quilibrium’s MPC framework is an evolving endeavor.

-The network’s codebase remains in flux, adapting to the demands of a decentralized, privacy-preserving system.
-Conducting a comprehensive audit of this bespoke implementation now could be inefficient — both in terms of cost and relevance — given the ongoing changes.
+The network’s codebase remains in flux, adapting to the demands of a decentralized, privacy-preserving system, not yet mature.

+Conducting a comprehensive audit of this bespoke implementation now would be inefficient—both in terms of cost and relevance—given the ongoing changes.

 Instead, the optimal moment for a formal audit would come once Quilibrium’s protocol stack stabilizes, ensuring that resources are spent on a mature, finalized system.

 ## wQUIL Wrapped Token Contract